Pet Intolerance Test Information

 - The environment - Our environment is constantly changing, so our pet’s stressors can change along with the seasons/weather.

-- Our recommendation is to avoid the items in red for the next 60 days.
-If you struggle to find food that avoids all stressors, you can use food items in red sparingly, due to the more moderate triggers vs the extreme triggers that are in red.
+- Our recommendation is to avoid the items in red and yellow for the next 60 days.
+If you struggle to find food that avoids all stressors, you can use food items in yellow sparingly, due to the more moderate triggers vs the extreme triggers that are in red.

 - 60 days is a baseline where positive results are usually observed.
 But because every pet is different, use your best judgment as to when you think your pet is ready to handle the next step.